 - Update Salesforce with PSC activities and engagement with companies

 Research and briefing:

 - Summarize Global Fund documents and audit reports for dissemination to Advisory Group, as needed

-- Prepare company briefs and conduct research to identify potential new PSD members and/or private sector donors to the Global Fund
+- Prepare company briefs and conduct research to identify potential new PSC members and/or private sector donors to the Global Fund

 - Strong writing, editing and research experience and skills